django-predicate/django-predicate/README.rst

     >>> True

-Even though a predicate is not a true container class - it can be used as (and was designed for) being treated as a virtual "set" of objects that meets some condiiton.
+Even though a predicate is not a true container class - it can be used as (and was designed as being) a virtual "set" of objects that meets some condiiton.

 Like Q objects, P objects can be ``&``'ed  and ``|``'ed together to form more complex logic groupings.